-During the fight with Iris biggest fear in Hearts of Stone Olgierd even use variation of Kmicic’s famous line: “Wiedźmina będą chować to i niebo płacze”.
+During the fight with Iris biggest fear in Hearts of Stone, Olgierd even uses variation of Kmicic’s famous line: “Wiedźmina będą chować to i niebo płacze”.
 In English it is: “A witcher soon will be buried.
 So the skies weep”.
 Kmicic used this line in the movie when fighting the best fencer in Poland in a rain.
-But of course then he doesn’t say “a witcher” but “a colonel” when he refers to his opponent.
+But of course then when he refers to his opponent he doesn’t say “a witcher”, but “a colonel” .

 Olgierd’s soldiers call him “ataman” (not sure if it is the same in English version).
 Ataman is a word used by Ukrainian warriors in XVII century for chief captain.
 I would say it is another reference to Sienkiewicz’s novels.
-“Potop” is a part of a book trilogy of Polish wars in XVII century: the one with Ukrainian Kozaks, the one with Swedes (Potop) and the next one with Turks.
+“Potop” is a part of a book trilogy of Polish wars in XVII century: the one with Ukrainian Kozaks, the one with Swedes (Potop – where Kmicic is present as a character) and the next one with Turks.

 Wedding party in Bronowitz

 Nothing in this game gave me more satisfaction that fighting with wooden fence rails at Bronowitz wedding.
 This is a type of thing that happens only when you are drunk, and usually at the village party.
 After all, only there you find plenty of fences with wooden rails at your disposal.
 This kind of a party, where talking to a wrong girl might lead to a fight. is colloquially named “sztachoteka”.
 But don’t worry.
 This kind of fights don’t really happen on weddings.